-A student wishing to earn an undergraduate or graduate certificate at San Francisco State University is expected to follow the basic university requirements and procedures outlined herein.
-In addition, the prescribed program requirements of the desired certificate must be completed.
-More detailed information regarding a specific certificate may be obtained by contacting the academic unit offering the program.
+A student wishing to earn an undergraduate or graduate certificate at San Francisco State University is expected to follow the university requirements and procedures outlined herein and complete the prescribed program requirements of the desired certificate.

 Purpose of Certificate Programs

 A certificate program is a coherent set of academic courses that does not lead to a degree but focuses on a substantial area of study that may be practically oriented toward skills and/or occupations.
 Such a program is designed to meet special needs, especially those with a limited time to learn specific subjects, concepts, skills, and competencies.
 The award of a certificate means the holder has completed the required courses and related work at an acceptable level of academic accomplishment.
 The certificate indicates to a prospective employer that the university validates the particular program of study.
 It neither credentials nor licenses the student, nor does it guarantee the ability of the student to put into practice what has been studied.

 To be accepted to an undergraduate certificate program, a student must have completed 56-semester units of undergraduate coursework with a 2.0 (C) grade point average.
 Exceptions may be permitted upon presentation of special justification to the Dean of Undergraduate Studies or appropriate program administrator for Extended Learning programs.

 Students interested in pursuing an undergraduate certificate program should contact the offering department regarding specific program requirements and procedures.
 For certificate programs offered through Extended Learning, students should contact the program area as shown in the program description.

 Guidelines for Acceptance to Graduate Certificate Programs

 Admission to Post-Baccalaureate Status